Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Quasi-Markov Categories

 \subsection{Basic Definitions}

 We first sketch the definition of CD categories, of which quasi-Markov categories are a special case.
 For more details, we refer the reader to \cite{chojacobs2019strings,fritz2019synthetic}.

-\begin{definition} A \newterm{copy-discard} (\newterm{CD}) \newterm{category} is a symmetric monoidal category in which every object $X$ is equipped with a distinguished commutative comonoid structure, compatible with the tensor product.
+\begin{defi} A \newterm{copy-discard} (\newterm{CD}) \newterm{category} is a symmetric monoidal category in which every object $X$ is equipped with a distinguished commutative comonoid structure, compatible with the tensor product.
 The comonoid structure maps